 This is episode #35 of The Goodness Squad podcast.
-Today, I’m sharing the 3rd step you must take to turn your side hustle into a full-fledged business
+Today, I’m sharing the 3rd step you need to take to turn your side hustle into a full-fledged business.

 If you’ve been listening to the podcast, the first step is that you need to provide a solution to a problem for a very specific group of people.
 And step number two is you need to have an email list.
 Step number three is what I’m going to be talking about today.

 I recorded this podcast episode a long time ago.
 This was originally going to be the very first podcast episode of season #2 of The Goodness Squad podcast.
 But I decided that this episode needed to come just a little later.
 So here it is, but I don’t want to rerecord the entire thing.

 I needed to give it a new preface to make it tie into these steps.

 The original title of this episode was going to be “5 ways to earn money through a content marketing business,” but it could just as easily have been titled “5 things you can sell as a content marketer.”